 Once the foreign judgment is recognized, you have access to all the creditors’ remedies in that jurisdiction.
 If you hold a foreign judgment against a debtor in Canada, England or Wales, Hobbs Giroday can assist you in enforcing the foreign judgment against the debtor.

 Our lawyers have extensive experience in advising on multi- jurisdictional debt collection and employing the most appropriate remedies for the situation.
 We will work with you to devise an effective and decisive strategy, in the most efficient and diligent manner.

-If you need help with the enforcement of a foreign judgment and want to maximize the recovery of money owed to you, contact us for a free consultation.
+If you need help with the enforcement of a foreign judgment and want to maximize the recovery of money owed to you, contact us for a consultation.